RobinTail/express-zod-api/README.md

 import { createConfig, BuiltinLogger } from "express-zod-api";
 import { randomUUID } from "node:crypto";

-// This enables the .child() method on the built-in logger: declare module "express-zod-api" {
+// This enables the .child() method on "logger": declare module "express-zod-api" {
   interface LoggerOverrides extends BuiltinLogger {}
 }